Saturday, September 06, 2014

 Present-day view of 40-acre Cornfield.

-Most of the veterans, all Hartford residents in their 70s, had served with the 16th Connecticut, whose first major battle of the war at Antietam was a disaster that resulted in 43 killed, 161 wounded and 204 captured or missing .
+Most of the veterans, all Hartford residents in their 70s, had served with the 16th Connecticut, whose first major battle of the war at Antietam resulted in a horrendous toll in the unit: 43 killed, 161 wounded and 204 captured or missing.

 So frenzied was the fighting that one 16th Connecticut veteran had his little finger shot off but didn't realize it until another soldier told him.
-Moments after a comrade was shot and killed and fell into his lap, a veteran recalled being struck under the lip by a bullet that sent blood spurting and loosened his teeth but did no other physical damage.
+Moments after a comrade suffered a mortal wound and fell into his lap, a veteran recalled being struck under the lip by a bullet that sent blood spurting and loosened his teeth but did no other physical damage.
 When the battle was over, another soldier discovered his clothing riddled by Rebel fire.

 Another veteran, a private in the 14th Connecticut at Antietam, suffered a disfiguring buckshot wound under his left eye.
 Six decades after the battle, he apparently couldn't put into words what he witnessed.